-Dr. Mark Blumberg, Columbia University (Keynote Speaker)
+Dr. Mark Blumberg, University of Iowa (Keynote Speaker)

 Mark Blumberg is the F. Wendell Miller Distinguished Professor of Psychology and Biology at the University of Iowa.
 Having earned bachelor's degrees in physics and philosophy from Brandeis University in Massachusetts, Dr. Blumberg continued his education at The University of Chicago, where he earned both his Masters and Ph.D.
 He is the Editor-in-Chief of Behavioral Neuroscience, and has authored or co-authored nearly 100 articles.
 His research currently focuses on the development, functions, and neural control of sleep - particularly in infants.

 Dr. Jim Pfaus, Concordia University (Satellite Symposium Keynote Speaker)

 Jim Pfaus received his Ph.D. in Psychology from the University of British Columbia in 1990.
 Following postdoctoral training in molecular biology and behavior with Dr. Donald Pfaff at the Rockefeller University, he joined the Department of Psychology and the Center for Studies in Behavioral Neurobiology at Concordia University where he is a full professor.
 In 1997, Dr. Pfaus was inducted into the International Academy of Sex Research.
 Dr. Pfaus' research is concerned with the neurochemical and molecular events that subserve sexual behavior and neuroendocrine functions.